 The MIPER Graduate Program will be on hiatus for the Fall 2015 and Spring 2016 Semesters in order to re-energize and examine our entire curriculum.
-No graduate applications will be accepted or processed during this time.
+The program is not accepting applications at this time but currently has 7 MIPER Graduate students who will complete their degrees in December 2015 or May 2016.
 We hope to resume the program in the Fall 2016.

 The Division offered the following graduate programs in the disciplines of International Political Economy and of Science, Technology and Society Studies:

 - Science, Technology, Engineering and Policy (STEP) Graduate Minor and Certficate